lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 To make the Open edX LMS easier to use on mobile devices, the appearance of common problem types has changed.
-For example, a border surrounds options for multiple choice and checkbox problems, making it easier for learners to select an option.
+For example, a border surrounds options for multiple choice and checkbox problems, and the entire area within the border is selectable, making it easier for learners to select an option.

 ==========================
 Problem Grade Report
 ==========================

-For any course, you can now calculate grades for problems and generate a report that can be downloaded from the instructor dashboard.
-This new report includes, for each graded problem, a learner’s earned and possible points, and their total score, expressed as a decimal.
+For any course, course teams can now calculate grades for problems and generate a report that can be downloaded from the instructor dashboard.
+This new report includes, for each graded problem, a learner's earned and possible points, and their total score, expressed as a decimal.

 For more information, see `Generate a Problem Grade Report for Enrolled Students`_ in *Building and Running an Open edX Course*.